timwangmusic/Vacation-Planner/PULL_REQUEST_TEMPLATE/simple_template.md

 ## Solution description
 Describe your code changes in detail for reviewers.
 Explain the solution and how it fixes the issue case

-## Covered Unit tests/E2E tests
+## Covered E2E tests
 Were any new tests recorded for this fix, or manually tested

 ## Final Checks
+- [ ] Have you removed commented code ?
-- [ ] Your code builds clean without any errors or warnings
+- [ ] Have you used gofmt to format your code ?
 - [ ] You are using approved terminology
 - [ ] You have added unit tests